Measurement of the mean excitation energy of liquid argon: Systematic uncertainties

 \subsubsection{Straggling}

 To test if \geant's model for range straggling --- the variation in range for particles with same initial energy --- biases the result, the experiment was first simulated with the extreme case of no straggling, such that the only significant variations in protons' energy reaching the scintillator were from differing path lengths due to multiple scattering and from the energy spread in the initial beam.
 Using these simulations to analyze the data instead of the standard simulations resulted in an downwards shift of 4.7\,eV in the inferred \ivalue.
 As a less extreme case, the \geant \texttt{UniversalFluctuations} model was substituted for more accurate \texttt{UrbanFluctuations} model (which is the default for both \texttt{Opt0} and \texttt{Opt4}/\texttt{EMZ}), which resulted in a downwards shift of 0.5\,eV.
-From this, we conclude that further improvements in the straggling model are unlikely to result in shifts of more than half this amount and adopt 0.3\,eV as the systematic error from the straggling model, which is negligible compared to the uncertainty from multiple scattering.
+From this, we conclude that further improvements in the straggling model are unlikely to result in shifts of more than half this amount and adopt 0.3\,eV as the systematic error from the straggling model.